 Moreover, there are three plans overall in the home phone category, which are all free of “line rental” (one great thing about the NBN is that there’s no “line rental” rate, so you just pay for the service and don’t have to waste money on pointless fees).

 At the base level – perfect for those who don’t make many calls but want the home phone available for people to call them – is the Standard Small plan, which is just $24.95 per month.
 Local calls are capped at 25c per call, with call rates gradually increasing for national and mobile calls, along with numbers starting in 13.
 While you pay per minute for each call, the cost is capped – so you won’t be hit with any surprise charges.

 The Standard Medium plan – coming in at just $39.95 per month – offers you unlimited local and national calls, along with pay-as-you-go calls for mobiles and numbers starting in 13.
 If you want to make sure your bills are the same every month, then the Standard Large package will get you unlimited calls to every local, national, mobile and 13 number in Australia.

 It’s a bit more expensive at $69.95 per month, but you also know that it will never be higher than that (other than if you make international calls, of course).
 Also don’t forget that there are seniors discounts on every plan – bringing the cost down further.

 Best bundles for seniors

 As with the phone deals, there aren’t any bundles specifically targeted at seniors – but they’ve still got some great bundles which will cater to all of your telecommunications needs.
-First out of the blocks is their ‘triple bundle’, which is available both on the NBN and the ADSL networks.
+First out of the blocks is their ‘triple bundle’, which is available on the NBN network.
 This will get you home broadband with a modem included, a mobile plan – and a home phone plan for the one monthly price.

 Is Southern Phone right for me?